‘Since All Confess The Nat’ral Form Divine, What Need To Swell Before Or Add Behind?’

 There are many intriguing parallels between eighteenth century society and our own times in terms of how women’s self-expression through fashion is viewed.
 Using padding to alter the appearance of certain body parts is not a new phenomenon.
 In a post-lockdown world where we once again reassess how we clothe our bodies, it is interesting to consider the power fashion held in eighteenth century society, and the responses it generated.[8]

-Holly Froggatt is an MA Historical Research graduate of the University of Sheffield.
+Holly Froggatt is a history PhD candidate in the School of History, Philosophy and Digital Humanities at the University of Sheffield.
 Her research seeks to explore the relationship between satirical prints and the ridicule of elite women, and the expectations they faced in eighteenth century Britain.
-You can find Holly on twitter @Holly_Froggatt
+You can find Holly on X @Holly_Froggatt

 [1] Cindy McCreery, The Satirical Gaze: Prints of Women in Late Eighteenth-Century England (Oxford, 2004), p. xii.